You’re debugging in production again. You find a process in the output of ps aux, but you need to know which pod created that process.

 Note: this is the same as

-nsenter --target $PID --uts hostname
+nsenter --target $PID --uts hostname.

 Note: Make sure to run

-on the same node asps aux
+nsenteron the same node asps aux.

-is a utility for interacting
+nsenter is a utility for interacting

-as the process we want to target.
+with Linux namespaces.
+We’re specifying $PID as the process we want to target.
 For the

 provided target process id, we want to enter the process’ UTS (UNIX Time-Sharing) namespace.
 The UTS